 Ensure Your Business Complies with California Privacy Law: Practical Tips for Handling Privacy Rights Requests

-If you’re running a business that operates or processes the personal information of California residents, it’s important to understand whether the California Consumer Privacy Act (CCPA) applies to your company, and, if it does, what your obligations are under the act.
-This post provides valuable insights and tips for companies to ensure compliance with their consumer privacy rights obligations under the CCPA.
+The California Privacy Rights Act (CPRA) has amended the California Consumer Privacy Act (CCPA) and expanded individuals’ data subject rights.
+If you’re running a business that collects or processes the personal information of California residents, it’s important to understand whether the CCPA applies to your company, and, if it does, what your obligations are under this act.
+This post provides valuable insights and tips for companies to ensure compliance with their consumer privacy rights obligations under the CCPA, as amended by the CPRA.

 Here are some practical tips to help you avoid fines and ensure that you respect the privacy of the individuals whose personal information you handle: